zuikenai/rethinkdb/src/rdb_protocol/ql2.md

 1. A unique 8-byte token.
 (This is often an 8-byte little-endian-encoded counter.)
   - The server will respond to your query with this same token.
-2. The length of the query as a 4-byte little-endian-encoded integer.
+2. The length of the JSON-encoded query as a 4-byte little-endian-encoded integer.
 3. The JSON encoding of the query itself.

 The server will reply with the JSON encoding of a response.
 More